oduameh/node-course/docs/Instructions/in-sync-quickly.md

 # Mithril

 [Mithril](https://mithril.network/doc/) is a stake-based multi-signature protocol for efficiency and scalability.
 It enables the secure aggregation of cryptographic signatures (in this case, Cardano stake pool operators running Mithril signers with agreement on an aggregator).
-For our purposes, this means that multiple SPOs running Mithril signers all sign and verify regular snapshots.
+Multiple SPOs running Mithril signers all sign and verify regular snapshots.
 The DB snapshots themselves are not hosted on-chain (that would be unwise), but rather hosted on a fast cloud provider (Google, in this case).
 The security and purpose come from the cryptographic signatures that verify the snapshots.

 The more stake involved in signing snapshots, the more secure the Mithril protocol is.

-For our purposes, we will be downloading these signed snapshots using a `mithril-client-cli`.
-However, we are going to have to compile our own binaries this time.
+Download these signed snapshots using `mithril-client-cli`.
+Compile the binaries for this client.

-Fortunately for us, this is a relatively quick process (especially compared to compiling the robust `cardano-node` in Haskell, since we can compile Rust crates in parallel).
+This is a relatively quick process (especially compared to compiling the robust `cardano-node` in Haskell, since Rust crates can be compiled in parallel).

-Since Mithril is built with Rust, we need to install the Rust toolchain:
+Install the Rust toolchain, as Mithril is built with Rust:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Hit enter through the default options.
+Select the default options by pressing Enter.

-Once finished, source the cargo env directory.
+Source the cargo environment directory:

 ```
 . "$HOME/.cargo/env"
 ```

-Next, we need to install a few dependencies.
+Install dependencies:

 ```
 sudo apt-get install -y libssl-dev make build-essential m4 pkg-config unzip
 ```

-Once those have been installed, we are going to make a directory, clone the repo, and check out the appropriate version for `mithril-client-cli` specifically:
+Create a directory, clone the repository, and check out the appropriate version for `mithril-client-cli`:

 ```
 mkdir /home/n(x)/mithril/